PaulJWright/weird_salads/README.rst

     fastapi-1    | INFO - Starting data seeding process
     fastapi-1    | INFO - Seeding completed successfully for location 1 and quantity 1000.0.

-Once these services are running, the FastAPI endpoints can be accessed at http://localhost:8000, and the treamlit front-end at http://localhost:8501
+Once these services are running, the FastAPI endpoints can be accessed at http://localhost:8000, and the streamlit frontend at http://localhost:8501.
 The FastAPI docker image interacts with a SQlite DB that gets initiated in be found at `/data/orders.db`, and can easily viewed through a GUI, e.g. https://sqlitebrowser.org/dl/

 FastAPI
 -------

-The FastAPI endpoints (designed in (weird_salads/README.rst)[https://github.com/PaulJWright/weird_salads/blob/main/weird_salads/README.rst]) are shown below:
+An overview of the FastAPI endpoints (designed here: https://github.com/PaulJWright/weird_salads/blob/main/weird_salads/README.rst) are shown below:

 .. image:: docs/misc/api_page.png
   :alt: API design

-The FastAPI is semi-complete, allowing various tasks, such as viewing and creating orders, updating (deducting) stock
+This is semi-complete, allowing various tasks, such as

+* Selling Items (POST `/order`)
+* Accepting Deliveries (POST `/inventory`)

+as these are the main tasks involved in the business.

+The other tasks such as taking stock can be completed through various endpoints (viewing inventory, updating), and the reports are better suited to the frontend.

 The working ordering system can be demonstrated by executing an order on http://localhost:8000/docs#/Order/create_order_order_post, say `menu_id = 18`, which will return a response, e.g.: